Combinatorial and harmonic-analytic methods for integer tilings: Cuboids

 \begin{itemize}

 \item[(1)] Assume that $n_i\geq 2$ for some $i\in\{1,\dots,K\}$.
 Let $\calt=(M, \vec{\delta}, 1)$ and $\calt'=(M, \vec{\delta}, T^M_{M/p_i})$, with $\delta_i=2$ and $\delta_j=1$ for $j\neq i$.
 Then

 The first equivalence follows from Lemma \ref{folding-lemma}.
 The second one is easy to check directly.
 Specifically, if $\Delta$ is a cuboid of type $\calt$, then $\Phi_m|\Delta$ for all $m|M$ except for $m\in\{M/p_i,M\}$; conversely, both $M$-cuboids and $M/p_i$-cuboids can be expressed as linear combinations of cuboids of type $\calt$.
+(A similar result appears in \cite[Lemma 2.13]{KMSV2}, where it is stated in terms of ``n-dimensional cube rules" and applied to Fuglede's conjecture on cyclic groups.)

 \item[(2)] Let $2\leq\alpha\leq n_i$.
 Then

 if and only if $A$ is $\calt_\alpha$-null, where $\calt_\alpha =(M, \vec{\delta}, 1)$, $\delta_i=\alpha+1$ if $\alpha_i<n_i$, $\delta_i=0$ if $\alpha_i=n_i$, and $\delta_j=1$ for $j\neq i$.
 This can be proved in the same way as in Example (1) above.